pascalirminger/CarND-Behavioral-Cloning-P3/Writeup.md

 #### Attempts to reduce overfitting in the model

-I decided not to modify the model by applying regularization techniques like Dropout or Max pooling.
-Instead, I decided to keep the number of training epochs low: only three epochs.
-In addition to that, the model was trained and validated on different data sets to ensure that the model was not overfitting ([model.py lines 108-116](model.py#L108-L116)).
+The model contains dropout layers in order to reduce overfitting ([model.py lines 78](model.py#L78) and [80](model.py#L80)).
+In addition to that, the model was trained and validated on different data sets to ensure that the model was not overfitting ([model.py lines 110-118](model.py#L110-L118)).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually ([model.py line 122](model.py#L122)).
+The model used an adam optimizer, so the learning rate was not tuned manually ([model.py line 124](model.py#L124)).

 #### Appropriate training data